 American Gene Technologies created a cell and gene therapy to raise Gag-specific CD4 T cell levels in patients with chronic, progressive disease and mimic the condition of EC and LTNP individuals.

 Reconstituted Gag-Specific CD4 T cells may support durable immunity to HIV and reduce or eliminate the need for ART.

 AGT103-T gives CD4 T cells the ability to survive attack by HIV and support effective antiviral immune response

 Blocks HIV infection by CCR5- and CXCR4-tropic viruses

 Manufacturing Cell Products for Treatment of HIV Disease

-We developed a highly efficient, cost-effective process for manufacturing large numbers of HIV-specific cells, modifying them with lentivirus vector AGT103, and infusing them back into the body as a single dose, autologous cell therapy.
-Three key features of the AGT103-T product are:
+AGT has developed a highly efficient, cost-effective method for stimulating and selecting HIV-specific T cells, modifying them with lentivirus vector AGT-103T, and multiplying them for infusion back into the body as a single dose, autologous cell therapy.

 Our Commitment to Developing New Treatments for HIV